-Tuniatus was a deity to this area in Ancient Roman times.
-Montalcino, Pienza and Montepulciano, Val d’Orcia, the Crete Senesi, Chiusi, Grosseto and the Maremma, Scansano, Cinigiano, Pitigliano, Saturnia, Sorano, Sovana, .. all these small towns and places, some of them world-famous, line up around the prominent, cone-shaped Mount Amiata, which stands right at the centre of Southern Tuscany.
+Right at the centre of Southern Tuscany stands Mount Amiata.
+Siena, Montalcino, Pienza and Montepulciano, Val d’Orcia, the Crete Senesi, Chiusi, Grosseto and the Maremma, Scansano, Cinigiano, Pitigliano, Saturnia, Sorano, Sovana, .. all of them, some world-famous, line up around this prominent, cone-shaped mountain.

 Mount Amiata originates one of the finest agricultures worldwide, yet surprisingly it remains almost unknown even to many Italians, if not for its recent mining history and a few of its numerous hot springs.